efrainmunoz/elm-maps/README.md

 # elmlet
-Elm library for interactive maps inspired on Leaflet.
+Elm library for the creation of maps inspired on [Leaflet](http://leafletjs.com/).